Springfield, PA Bankruptcy Attorney

-- Cut off utility services when a person files bankruptcy
+- Cut off utility services when a person files for bankruptcy

-- Call or communicate with you in violation of the “automatic stay,” the legal concept requiring that all communications from creditor to debtor must go through the bankruptcy court system
+- Call or communicate with you in violation of the “automatic stay,” the legal concept requiring that all communications from a creditor to the debtor must go through the bankruptcy court system

 Call Your Springfield, PA Bankruptcy Attorney Today and Protect Your Home and Most Precious Assets